Tonywilson1211/sudoku/README.md

 ## Existing Features

-1. The index page is the page containing details on how to play and has a link at both the top and bottom of the page taking the user to the game.
+### Simple and Fast Navigation

         "As a person who enjoys Sudoku, I want to get straight into playing the game."

+* The index page is the page containing details on how to play and has a link at both the top and bottom of the page taking the user to the game.
 * The game is available to play with default settings on the game page.
 A user is able to play as soon as they click on the 'Start Game' button.

     * Start Game Button immdiately seen on index page<br>
     ![Start Game Button](assets/images/readme/start.jpg)

----

-2. Details of how to play and features available is available to be seen straight away.
+### How To Play Guide

         "As a person who hasn't played before I want to know exactly how to play and what to expect."

+* Details of how to play and features available is available to be seen straight away.
 * The user is able to immediately see when loading the site the rules are available and present in a format that is quick and easy to understand.
 * An image of the game is displayed with annotations explaining each function available.